RebelToolbox/RebelDocumentation/tutorials/shaders/shader_materials.rst

 Introduction
 ------------

-For the most common cases, Godot provides ready to use materials for most types of shaders, such as :ref:`SpatialMaterial <class_SpatialMaterial>`, :ref:`CanvasItemMaterial <class_CanvasItemMaterial>` and :ref:`ParticlesMaterial <class_ParticlesMaterial>`.
+For the most common cases, Rebel Engine provides ready to use materials for most types of shaders, such as :ref:`SpatialMaterial <class_SpatialMaterial>`, :ref:`CanvasItemMaterial <class_CanvasItemMaterial>` and :ref:`ParticlesMaterial <class_ParticlesMaterial>`.
 They are flexible implementations that cover most use cases.